putyourlightson/craft-blitz/README.md

 If the `sendPoweredByHeader` config setting is not set to `false` then an `X-Powered-By: Blitz` header will be sent.

+## Roadmap

+- Add expiry dates to cached elements that have a future post or expiry date.
+- Add better control of local caching of dynamically loaded content.

 ------

 <small>Created by [PutYourLightsOn](https://putyourlightson.com/).</small>